Skip to main content

 NREM sleep is further divided into three stages, with the third stage, known as slow-wave sleep (SWS) or deep sleep, being the most critical for hormonal regulation.
 It is during SWS that the body performs its most intensive repair work.

-The brain’s electrical activity slows dramatically, and the is most active in releasing key hormones, including growth hormone and the precursors for testosterone production.
+The brain’s electrical activity slows dramatically, and the pituitary gland is most active in releasing key hormones, including growth hormone and the precursors for testosterone production.
 Achieving sufficient time in this deep, restorative phase is paramount.
 Interruptions, whether from stress, environmental factors, or conditions like sleep apnea, prevent the completion of these vital cycles.
 The brain literally loses its window of opportunity to give the command for hormonal replenishment.

 How Sedentary Behavior Mutes the Signal